Leonor F. Loree: "This is a helluva way to run a railroad!"

-In 1906 a committee of creditors asked Leonor to take charge of the Kansas City Southern Railroad.
+In 1906 a committee of creditors asked Loree to take charge of the Kansas City Southern Railroad.
 At the time it was considered no more than "two streaks of rust, its engines lost steam, the men were disheartened and the stations were shacks."
-After Mr. Loree gave his initial inspection, in a speech in front of the financial community, he ended his professional and technical description of the railroad line by stating, "This is a helluva way to run a railroad".
-Within three years after accepting the chairmanship, Loree turned it into what they call a banner railroad of the Southwest.
+After Loree gave his initial inspection, in a speech in front of the financial community, he ended his professional and technical description of the railroad line by stating, "This is a helluva way to run a railroad".